deathworlders/online/content/books/deathworlders/chapter-83-singularity.md

 Wise monkeys, they were.

 Most everyone else was a little more cynical.
-There were still *questions…*but frankly, the dinner table was as good a place as any to get them out.
+There were still *questions*…but frankly, the dinner table was as good a place as any to get them out.
 Besides, everyone was hungry.
 And Keeda could *eat.* And that meant Bruuk was a happy little bear, because nothing gave him more joy than stuffing his friends full of food.

 His motherly side was adorable, really.